 About the Event:

-To continue to ensure the safety and efficacy of drugs, the U.S. Food and Drug Administration (FDA) has published a number of guidances in the past decade providing recommendations to the pharmaceutical industry for assessing drug-drug interactions, drug-induced liver toxicity, as well as investigational new drug (IND) safety, in general.
+To continue to ensure the safety and efficacy of drugs, the FDA has published a number of guidances in the past decade providing recommendations to the pharmaceutical industry for assessing drug-drug interactions, drug-induced liver toxicity, as well as investigational new drug (IND) safety, in general.
 However, current two-dimensional (2D) based in vitro cell culture systems cannot accurately depict and simulate the rich environment and complex processes observed in vivo, and animal studies present significant drawbacks, such as inherited species-specific differences and low throughput scales for increased demands.

 The emerging three-dimensional (3D) cell culture models appear to be a more accurate representation of the natural environment experienced by the cells under physiological and/or pathophysiological conditions, and offer great potential in assessing drug disposition and pharmacokinetics that influence drug safety and efficacy at an early stage of drug development.
 Currently, there are many different types of 3D culture systems &emdash; from simple spheroids to more complicated organs-on-chips, as well as from single-cell type static 3D models to cell-coculture 3D models equipped with microfluidic flow control.
 Each model provides different advantages and disadvantages.
 This workshop will address an unmet need in developing better models to identify and accurately predict drug risks and efficacy.